XRPLF/xrpl.js/docs/index.md

 Prepare a ticket transaction.
 The prepared transaction must subsequently be [signed](#sign) and [submitted](#submit).

+Ticket functionality requires the [TicketBatch amendment](https://github.com/ripple/xrpl-dev-portal/issues/898).
+As of 2020-11-24, this amendment is not activated on the Mainnet, Testnet, or Devnet.

 ### Parameters

 Name | Type | Description